bitxenia/astrawiki-collaborator/README.md

 - `CLUSTER_SERVICE_IPNS`: The IPNS address of the service.json file.
 This is used to configure the ipfs-cluster-follow service.
 By default, it is set to the bitxenia's astrawiki-web service.json IPNS address.

+- `ENABLED_PROFILES`: The profiles of the services to be started with the docker-compose.
+By default all services are enabled.
+You can choose which services to collaborate with by setting this variable.
+The available profiles are:
+  - `astrawiki`: To collaborate to the astrawiki node.
+  - `web`: To collaborate to the astrawiki-web.

 ## Usage

 A makefile is provided to help you with the most common tasks.
 You can run `make` to see the available targets.